tv2/casparcg-cliptool/README.md

 ## Settings

-Clicking the 'Settings' button in the header will open the Settings page.
+Clicking the 'Settings' button in the header will open the settings page.
-An image showing the Settings page can be seen below, as seen from the [main view](#view-modes).
+An image showing the settings page can be seen below, as seen from the [main view](#view-modes).

 <img src="docs/images/settings.png" height="400">